Spark - AI Model Card

 Spark processes employee support requests through a defined sequence that combines third-party integrations, Nexthink Infinity, and AWS Bedrock.
 Spark leverages connected ITSM tools and knowledge repositories to complement the model with knowledge relevant to the user query.
 Spark also accesses Nexthink data about the target device.

-Employees starts a conversation and send a message such as, Help, my laptop is slow, through a front-end channel where Spark is integrated into.
+An Employee starts a conversation and sends a message such as, Help, my laptop is slow, through a front-end channel into which Spark is integrated.
 The user and the device that they use are securely identified using secure access tokens, upon the start of a conversation.

-The Spark AI agent may do one or more of the following actions based on the employee message and the current conversation history:
+The Spark AI agent may perform one or more of the following actions based on the employee's message and the current conversation history:

-Spark's LLM may select one or more relevant tools at its disposal to gather more information:
+Spark's LLM may select one or more relevant tools at its disposal to gather more information by:

-Get device and user data within the Nexthink Infinity platform through NQL queries, limited to the current user and their devices, to gather contextual information
+Getting device and user data within the Nexthink Infinity platform through NQL queries, limited to the current user and their devices, to gather contextual information.

-Search for relevant knowledge articles among the set of articles made available to the Spark agent
+Searching for relevant knowledge articles among the set of articles made available to the Spark agent.

-Search for relevant actions (agent actions, remote actions, workflows, etc.) made available to the Spark agent
+Searching for relevant actions—agent actions, remote actions, workflows, and others—made available to the Spark agent.

 Based on the gathered information, the Spark LLM model may then:

-Generate messages to the employee (questions, steps to follow, progress update messages, etc.)
+Generate messages to the employee—questions, steps to follow, progress update messages, and others.

-Offer to the user to execute actions flagged by the administrator as requiring employee consent (e.g., remediations with an impact).
+Offer the user to execute actions flagged by the administrator as requiring employee consent (e.g., remediations with an impact).
 In this case, the impact of the action is shown to the user based on the action configuration.
-After confirmation of the user by an explicit yes answer, the action is then executed.
+After user confirmation by an explicit yes answer, the action is then executed.

-Automatically execute actions flagged as not requiring employee consent (e.g., diagnostics actions without visible impact)
+Automatically execute actions flagged as not requiring employee consent, e.g., diagnostic actions without visible impact.

 Decide to escalate a ticket to the support team after a confirmation by the employee.
 The system then generates a contextual ticket description including the employee's issue and a summary of the attempted remediations.

-Decide to end the conversation when it considered that the employee initial issue was resolved
+Decide to end the conversation when it considers that the employee's initial issue has been resolved.

-The above process is repeated until an input from the employee is needed.
+The process above is repeated until input from the employee is needed.

-Spark agent may log its internal reasoning and processes for supervisors' review, but does not share this information with employees.
+Spark agent may log its internal reasoning and processes for supervisor review, but does not share this information with employees.

-Supervisors review interactions for quality and provide feedback.
-This feedback loop may drive reinforcement learning that are made available to the Spark agent only when processing conversations from their employees, continuously improving Spark’s understanding and performance.
+Supervisors review interactions for quality, and provide feedback.
+This feedback loop may drive reinforcement learning that is made available to the Spark agent only when processing conversations from their employees, continuously improving the understanding and performance of Spark.

 Evaluation data

-Nexthink employs a set of performance metrics, including precision, recall, and proprietary in-house metrics, tailored to specific components of the system.
-Test datasets are used to validate model updates, ensuring the AI system’s accuracy and reliability align with company standards.
+Nexthink employs a set of performance metrics, including precision, recall and proprietary in-house metrics, tailored to specific components of the system.
+Test datasets are used to validate model updates, ensuring that the AI system’s accuracy and reliability align with company standards.
 Additionally, continuous monitoring of model performance allows Nexthink to proactively address potential issues, reducing errors and improving response quality over time.
 This feedback mechanism allows Nexthink to continually refine the AI model's output accuracy and effectiveness.
-The system tracks metrics such as resolution success rate and escalation frequency to measure Spark's effectiveness.
+The system tracks metrics such as resolution success rate and escalation frequency to measure the effectiveness of Spark.

 Training data